-When my adventures in Basque cake making were over, I had some pastry cream left and felt like experimenting.
-Just for fun, I spooned a line of pastry cream down the center of some blueberry loaf cake batter, covered it with more batter and baked it.
-The results weren’t impressive at first.
-The tunnel of cream and the crumb of the cake kind of blended together and weren’t visually striking.
-Thinking I’d eat the cake slowly over time (it still tasted great), I wrapped it in plastic and froze the loaf.
+The results weren't impressive at first.
+The tunnel of cream blended in with the cake and you could barely tell it was there.
+Thinking I'd eat the cake slowly over time, I wrapped it in plastic and froze the loaf.
 The next day I cut it while frozen and let it thaw.
 Everything about the cake was better.
 The crumb was now tighter, denser, softer and was more visually distinct from the cream tunnel, while the cream was smooth and cool from the low temperature.

 I liked the new blueberry and cream cake so much that I made a peaches and cream version and a raspberry.
 The recipe worked perfectly every time.

-This is probably my new favorite cake.
-It’s great for summer when peaches, blueberries and raspberries are in season, plus it’s colorful when sliced and served on a plate.
+This is a great cake for summer when peaches, blueberries and raspberries are in season, plus it's colorful when sliced and served on a plate.
 The only drawback is the wait time.
-It’s not an immediate gratification type recipe, because the freezing and thawing process really does something for the overall texture.
+It's not an immediate gratification type recipe, because the freezing and thawing process really does something for the overall texture.

 Fruit and Cream Cake Tunnel Cake